Demitroi/dot-files/readme.md

 Open lxqt-config-appearance via terminal, in the Widget Style section select qt6ct-style in Qt Style combo box.
 In Icons Theme select Papirus-Dark, in Font section set the Font name to "Hack Nerd Font Mono", Style Normal and Point size 10, in Cursor select bloom and finally select Breeze-Dark in both GTK 3 and 4 Theme.

-Open Qt6 Settings, select Breeze in Style, in Paletter check Custom radio button and select Color scheme darker.
+Open Qt6 Settings, select Fusion in Style, in Paletter check Custom radio button and select Color scheme darker.
 Go to Font tab, set the Font to "Hack Nerd Font Mono", Font style Normal and Size 10.
 Go to the Icon Theme tab and select Papirus-Dark.

 #### Screen magnifier